Bombus/pollinator/README.md

 First output, a CSV file called `type.csv` that contains a line for each `Taxon`, `Occurrence`, and `Event` in `dwc.csv` along with a UUID. `Taxon` will come from `ScientificName`, `Occurrence` will be the original record itself, and `Event` will be a combination of `Locality`, `Date` ,and `RecordedBy`.
 Utilize both a UUID identifier and a QUID identifier -- the purpose of the QUID is to experiment with property-based identifiers.

+Second output, a CSV file called `related_to.csv` that contains three UUIDs: A UUID for the row itself (primary key), the UUID of an object, and a UUID of a another object.
+These objects contain a non-directed relation, and in fact, represent different identifiers for the same thing.

-Second output, a CSV file called `source_of.csv` that contains three UUIDs: A UUID for the row itself (primary key), the UUID of a source object, and a UUID of a target object (The source is the "source_of" the target).
+Third output, a CSV file called `source_of.csv` that contains three UUIDs: A UUID for the row itself (primary key), the UUID of a source object, and a UUID of a target object (The source is the "source_of" the target).

 For example, given the following `dwc.csv` file: